‘Justice League’: Darkseid Rumored To Appear In DCEU Movie

-The Justice League movie is in the works and fans have been wondering about a trailer.
-Also, Darkseid has been speculated for the flick ever since the Omega symbol was revealed in Batman v.
+The Justice League movie is in the works, and fans have been wondering about a trailer.
+Also, Darkseid has been rumored to appear in a flick ever since the Omega symbol was revealed in Batman v.
 Superman: Dawn of Justice.
 Hints to his presence included the likely Parademons taking flight in Bruce Wayne’s dream/vision.
-Now apparently, Darkseid will be introduced into the Justice League flick according to The Wrap’s Umberto Gonzalez via Comic Book Movie.
+Now, apparently, Darkseid will be introduced in the Justice League flick, according to the Wrap’s Umberto Gonzalez via Comic Book Movie.

 #JUSTICELEAGUE: Possible Details On How #Darkseid Will Be Utilized In #ZackSnyder's Superhero Team-Up Moviehttps://t.co/FfBMzNJTKN pic.twitter.com/MfJ2sWKE3A